omegat-org/omegat/release/readme.txt

     http://www-128.ibm.com/developerworks/java/jdk/linux/download.html

 3.2 Installation
+* Windows users: Simply launch the installation program.
+If you want, the installation program can create shortcuts to launch OmegaT.
-To install OmegaT, simply create a suitable folder for OmegaT (e.g. C:\Program Files\OmegaT on Windows or /usr/local/lib on Linux).
-Copy the OmegaT zip archive to this folder and unpack it there.
+* Others: To install OmegaT, simply create a suitable folder for OmegaT (e.g., /usr/local/lib on Linux).
+Copy the OmegaT zip or tar.gz archive to this folder and unpack it there.

 3.3 Launching OmegaT